 Class standing is dissociated from graduation requirements.
 For purposes related to academic study, a student with 0-29 credits is considered a freshman; 30-59 credits is a sophomore; 60-89 credits is a junior; and 90 or more credits is a senior.

-In virtue of the intellectual demands both of the core curriculum and the major program of study, Mercyhurst does not recommend that students "double-major."
-This stipulated, Mercyhurst recognizes that occasionally some students wish to major in two departments.
-Such an academic program is extremely challenging, since the student is expected to take signification additional coursework while meeting the rigorous academic standards of two departments.
+Mercyhurst recognizes that some students wish to enhance their educational experience by obtaining majors in two departments.
+Such an academic program is challenging, since the student is expected to take signification additional coursework while meeting the rigorous academic standards of two departments.

-Students who wish to withdraw officially from the university must complete the cease enrollment form (available in the academic support office) and also obtain the necessary signed approvals.
+Students who wish to withdraw officially from the university must complete the cease enrollment form (available in the Office of Academic Support).

-Students who officially withdraw before the close of the term will receive course grades based on the course withdrawal policy of the university.
-Students who have officially withdrawn and are in good academic standing may apply to the Office of Admissions for readmission during the next regularly scheduled term or session.
-If the student wishes to take off only one or two terms, the possibility of a stop-out should be explored with a counselor in the academic support office.
+Students who officially withdraw before the close of the semester will receive course grades based on the course withdrawal policy of the university.
+Students who have officially withdrawn and are in good academic standing may apply to the Office for Admissions for readmission during the next regularly scheduled semester or session.

 Students who seek exceptions to the academic regulations must file a letter with the Office of Academic Affairs explaining the special circumstances which might permit waiver of the rules.
 Students who miss deadlines (drop/add, pass/fail, withdrawal, incomplete, etc.) and ask for an exception are required to obtain the written permission of the Office for Academic Affairs.
 These records will be kept on file and will become part of the record for future decisions on requests for exceptions.
 Exceptions to the regulations for serious reasons and waivers on deadlines will only be granted where valid documentation is provided.